OJddJO/DungeonCrawler/technicalSpecification.md

 2. Key Features

 -   Procedurally Generated Dungeons: Randomly generated dungeons featuring various rooms, traps, and enemies.
 Dungeons are based on mazes generated using a modified Randomized Prim's algorithm.
-Enemies move using a pathfinding algorithm.
 -   Real-Time Combat: Combat system allowing players to fight a variety of monsters and bosses.
 -   Loot and Equipment: Collect loot to enhance the character's abilities.
 -   Resource Management: Management of character's health and mana (used for casting spells).